-An officer initiates a traffic stop on a person driving a vehicle going 50 mph in a 65 mph zone.
+An officer initiates a traffic stop on a person driving a vehicle going 50-mph in a 65-mph zone.
 After running the registration, the officer is notified that the vehicle was stolen out of a neighboring jurisdiction.
 Due to the theft originating in a different jurisdiction, the IBR code is Stolen Property Offenses (280) for possessing stolen property, and the originating jurisdiction is to be notified.
 In an effort to avoid duplicating property loss, the associated Type Property Loss, Etc., (Data Element 14) for the Stolen Property Offense (280) should be None (1).
 Upon notification, the original jurisdiction will update its initial Motor Vehicle Theft (240) report with a Type Property Loss, Etc., of Stolen (7) to include a property loss type of Recovered (5).

-JURISDICTION #1

-Where vehicle was stolen

-Offense: Motor Vehicle Theft (240)

-Type Property Loss: Stolen (7) AND
+JURISDICTION #1 Where vehicle was stolen Offense: Type Property Loss: Motor Vehicle Theft (240) Stolen (7) AND Recovered (5)

-Recovered (5)

-JURISDICTION #2

-Where vehicle was recovered

-Offense: Stolen Property Offense (280)

-Type Property Loss: None (1)
+Offense: Type Property Loss: Stolen Property Offense (280) None (1)

+- Mandatory Data Elements for Group A Incident Reports

 - Type of Criminal Activity/Gang Information (Data Element 12)

 - Offense Attempted/Completed (Data Element 7):

 - o If Offense Attempted/Completed is Attempted (A):

 - Type Property Loss, etc. (Data Element 14) must be one of the following:

 - None (1)

 - Unknown (8)

-- If Offense Attempted/Completed is Completed (C):
+- o If Offense Attempted/Completed is Completed (C):

 - Type Property Loss, etc. (Data Element 14) must be one of the following:

-- None (1)
+None (1)

 - Recovered (5)

-- o If Type Property Loss, etc. is Recovered (5), additional fields:
+- If Type Property Loss, etc. is Recovered (5), additional fields:

 - Property Description (Data Element 15)

 - Value of Property (Data Element 16)

 - Date Recovered (Data Element 17)

 - Property Quantity (VA Data Element 60)

 - Property Offense Code (VA Data Element 65)

+- Type of Victim (Data Element 25) must be one of the following:

+- o Business (B)

+- Financial Institution (F)

+- o Government (G)

+- Individual (I)

+- \circ Other (O)

+- Religious Organization (R)